I vividly remember my early writing days.

 Turn to it to boost your morale and gain the much-needed confidence to continue writing.

-These four steps help me stop doubting my abilities and motivate me to get more accomplished.
+These four steps help me to overcome self doubt and motivate me to get more accomplished.

 I hope they motivate you too!